-Travelers in love with nature will be captured by the beauty of the scenery and the majesty of Moena’s panoramas: some of the rock cliffs here rise more than 1,500 m and are among the highest limestone walls found anywhere in the world.
+The beauty of the scenery and the majesty of Moena’s panoramas will surely capture Travelers in love with nature.
+Some of the rock cliffs here rise more than 1,500 meters and are among the highest limestone walls found anywhere in the world.

 Just lie in a meadow (or stand in the snow with a cup of Vin Brulé in your hand) and wait for sunset: the pale grey rocks suddenly turn into unbelievable pink and orange nuances while the sun sets down beyond the peaks.
 In minutes, the stars will appear in the dark sky, highlighting peaks shape.
 Believe me, few places look as romantic as the Dolomites at Sunset!

 Apart from the gorgeous surrounding, the beautiful village of Moena definitely deserves a visit.
 It’s a delightful hamlet, known as “la fata delle Dolomiti” (the Dolomite’s fairy).